 Clark’s a more charismatic character than (modern) Bruce

-For the most part, Clark Kent’s personality is that of a likeable, “mild-mannered” guy.
+For the most part, Clark Kent’s personality is that of a likable, “mild-mannered” guy.
 Such qualities, combined with usually being a handsome fellow, might make Clark appealing as the star of a TV series.

 Meanwhile, modern versions of Bruce Wayne depict him as a dark character, one who’s usually sullen, troubled, antisocial, and brooding.
 While such elements work for, and are staples of, action movies, such a version of Bruce might not be as appealing as the main star of an hour-long primetime TV show every week.
 Granted, there are plenty of TV shows with sullen or brooding main characters, though that brings me to…